Perlkonig/grav-plugin-graveyard/README.md

 The plugin works automatically once enabled.
 All you have to do is maintain the list of intentionally deleted routes.

+To render the the error page, it first checks to see if you have the [Error](https://github.com/getgrav/grav-plugin-error) plugin configured for 410s.
+If so, it will render what you have there.
+Otherwise it will use the built-in page and text.
+To customize, follow the instructions for the the [Error](https://github.com/getgrav/grav-plugin-error) plugin to create your custom page.
+You can use this plugin's `pages/graveyard.md` as a base.

 ## Configuration

 Here's the default configuration.
 To override, first copy `graveyard.yaml` from the `user/plugins/graveyard` folder to your `user/config/plugins` folder.